OmarSolimanDev/Three-tier-infrastructure-on-AWS-using-Terraform/README.md

 ## Building Network infrastructure using terraform

-1. Created a vpc
+1. Creating a vpc

-2. Created two subnets (managed & restricted) in the europe region
+2. Created four subnets (two puplic subnets & two private subnets)

-3. The bastion host is placed in the managed subnet as it will later it will <br />
+3. The bastion host is placed in a puplic subnet as it will later it will <br />
-    be used to control the GKE cluster
+    be used as an ssh jump host to the jenkins slave

-4. The GKE working nodes are placed in the restricted subnet
+4. The nodeJS application server is deployed in one of the private subnets

-5. Denying all inboud internet access to the subents
+5. allowing the http and ssh inboud internet access to the public subents

-6. Created a firewall allowing only The IAP range to access
+6. Denying all inboud internet access to the private subents

-7. Created a nat-gateway in order that my resources that will be created later <br />
+7. Created a nat-gateway in order that my resources in the private subnets <br />
    can access the internet safely<br />
 ![](./images/network.png "The example")